IIT-CS450-S19/out-of-the-depths/README.md

 We can't boot this binary directly, however.
 We need to generate a little root filesystem that GRUB can load the kernel from.
-Luckily, GRUB includes a utility to do just that, called `grub-mkrescue.
+Luckily, GRUB includes a utility to do just that, called `grub-mkrescue`.
 You don't need to invoke it directly.
 You can just run `make iso`.
 This should create an ISO CD-ROM image called `p2kern.iso` which we can use to boot: